danielkhuu/PiHole/README.md

 * Navigate to Group Management > Adlists
 * Copy and paste URLs you want blocked from your network.
 You can find some here: https://firebog.net/
 * After adding the links, be sure to update your gravity list.

+### Usage
+* For your devices to work with your PiHole device, you must change their DNS settings to use your PiHole's IP address.